laurence-dorman/laurence-dorman.github.io/_projects/live-AI.md

 ### Commands

-> The custom classes for the commands aren't required for this project so I won't be going into detail about them here, but you more details in my [Twitch Chat Bot Project](/projects/twitch-chat-bot).
+> The custom classes for the commands aren't required for this project so I won't be going into detail about them here, but you can find more details in my [Twitch Chat Bot Project](/projects/twitch-chat-bot).

 The "ask" command: